James Fritz

 Book project on emotional neutrality

 I am currently writing a book on emotional neutrality.
-The book has three parts:
+The book has two parts:

 -

-Part 1 argues that emotional neutrality can be fitting or unfitting.
+Part 1 distinguishes between types of emotional neutrality, and argues that at least one sort of emotional neutrality is apt for assessment in terms of fit.
 It then sketches and defends a model of the relationship between fitting emotion, fitting degrees of emotion, and fitting emotional neutrality.

 -